will0w7/MoneyLooter/README.md

 ❌ = Not compatible

-**Note:** Since Wrath and TBC no longer have official servers and are causing some issues with CurseForge, I will no longer be supporting these versions.
+**Note:** Since Wrath and TBC no longer have official servers and are causing some issues with CurseForge, I will no longer be supporting these versions but I will continue packaging the TOC files in the addon.

 ## Usage